malaga-front-end/nrwl-angular-jest-cypress-quickstart/tutorial/chapter-1-getting-started/README.md

 * What to create in the new workspace? angular (a workspace with a single angular application)
 * Application Name? myapp
 * Default stylesheet format?
-CSS (we will not style anything here)
+CSS

 It will start to download and setup your initial app.
 Jest (Unit testing) and Cypress (E2E) dependencies will be automatically added.